syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 Set the default Width, MinWidth, Height and MinHeight of the video element, when it is inserted in the Rich Text Editor using the [width](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_Width), [minWidth](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinWidth), [height](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_Height), [minHeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_MinHeight) properties.

 Through the [quickToolbarSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorQuickToolbarSettings_Video),  also you can change the width and height using `Change Size` option.
-Once click into the option, the video size dialog will open as below.
-In that specify the width and height of the video in pixel.
+Once you click on the option, the video size dialog will open as below.
+In that, specify the width and height of the video in pixels.

 ![Rich Text Editor Video dimension](./images/video-size.png)

 ## Display Position

 Sets the default display for an video when it is inserted in the Rich Text Editor using the `insertVideoSettings.layoutOption`.
 It has two possible options: `Inline` and `Break`.
-When updating the display positions, it updates the video elements layout position.
+When updating the display positions, it updates the video elements’ layout position.

 {% if page.publishingplatform == "aspnet-core" %}